Marcono1234/codeql-java-queries/README.md

 repository infringes your rights, please let me know and I will make the reporitory private.

-I will not submit these queries to https://github.com/semmle/ql.
+I might submit these queries to https://github.com/github/codeql in case they are interested.